- Reorder points have a poor reputation, and they are underused, but they are appropriate under certain circumstances.

 Reorder Points Versus MRP or Forecast Based Planning

-When a reasonably accurate forecast can be generated, MRP has advantages over reorder point planning.
+MRP has advantages over reorder point planning when a reasonably accurate forecast can be generated.
 However, when this is not the case, and with growing product proliferation and the overall decreasing level of forecastability of most product databases that companies maintain, the reorder point is the most efficient method of performing supply planning.

-This can be determined by using forecastability to segment the product location database so that some of the product location databases can go out on MRP or other forecast based supply planning methods.
-In contrast, the other part of the database can go out or be assigned reorder points.
+This can be determined by using forecastability to segment the product location database so that some of the product location databases can go out on MRP or other forecast-based supply planning methods.
+In contrast, the other database part can go out or be assigned reorder points.

 How Should EOQ and Other Supply Planning Parameters be Calculated?